zoe-f-cyborg/week_one_digihist/reflection.md

  or the oft-mentioned [Orlando Project](http://orlando.cambridge.org/), or [this fantastic map of early modern london](https://mapoflondon.uvic.ca/agas.htm).

 This week's material focused a lot on the idealogical backdrop of the field of digital history.
-Having already taken a digital humanities course, I was not surprised, but I was interested in the problems they discussed.
 Instead of being given a clear and simple definition of digital history, I was invited into the realm of questioning.
 This was interesting, but also disorienting.
+I look forward to filling in this rough sketch in the weeks to come.

 In terms of my personal goals for this course and "where I want to go" with digital history, I do not know yet.
 My general interests can be detected in what I chose to bookmark in my "interesting-links.md" page.